OpnLaaS/opnlaas/docs/Charter.md

 * **Motivation:** Wants to be able to book resources to be used for approved personalized projects, additionally may need additional resources on-demand with control over the systems.
 * **Goals:** Streamline ability for onboarded users to book hosts and provide interfaces in order to execute Redfish or IPMI commands on the allocated systems.

-### **Persona 4 - Kestutis - Student**
+### **Persona 4 - Kestutis - Instructor**

-* **Bio:** Student interested in networking programming looking to create a network communication protocol that will require multiple hosts on a network.
+* **Bio:** Instructor creating a king of the hill activity for a cybersecurity class. this will require creating several hosts on a network that can communicate with eachother
-* **Motivation:** wants to have control of multiple hosts on a network for testing with minimal setup.
+* **Motivation:** wants to have easy control over creating VMs or bare metal hosts to be used by their students for king of the hill activity
-* **Goals:** enable users to easily create multiple hosts on a network that can communicate with eachother.
+* **Goals:** be able to easily create hosts that students can log into and perform the activity

 ### **Persona 5 - Alex - Student**